 Bed, Bath & Beyond

-Bed, Bath & Beyond may be known for their endless selection of bedding, towels and more, but they also carry a robust line of mattress options to complete your bedroom.
-Most of their selection is slightly higher-end, with a focus on brands such as Beautyrest, Tempur-Pedic and Serta.
+Bed, Bath & Beyond may be known for their endless selection of bedding, towels and more, but they also carry a robust line of mattress options.
+Most of their selection is slightly higher-end, with a focus on brands such as Beautyrest, Tempur-Pedic, and Serta.
 Some of their mattresses are sold in-store, but they offer a much wider selection online.

 05 of 10